-d Use ing Node On empty and vacant lots, redevelopment sites, and existing parking lots.
+Mixed use areas within these corridors should continue to accommodate new and redeveloped stand-alone buildings.
+Opportunities for this are currently available on empty and vacant lots, redevelopment sites, and existing parking lots.
 At key intersections of these corridors, opportunities for the development of higher density mixed use buildings are available, and intensified development is encouraged.
-These mixed use nodes include where Charring Cross Street intersects West Street and North Park Street, as well as where St. Paul Avenue intersects Terrace Hill Street and King George Road.
+These mixed use nodes include where Charring Cross Street intersects West Street and North Park Street. as well as where St. Paul Avenue intersects Terrace Hill Street and King George Road.